Central Florida Tourism Oversight District

-In April 2022, the Florida Legislature passed a law abolishing the RCID along with special districts formed prior to November 5, 1968.
-Some members of the Florida Legislature as well as political commentators claimed the action was retaliation stemming from Disney's opposition to the controversial Parental Rights in Education Act, dubbed the "Don't Say Gay" bill by its critics.
-The law would have taken effect in June 2023, at which time the RCID would be dissolved; however, it was unclear what would happen to the $1 billion in bond liabilities held by the RCID.
-As a result, the state legislature reverted most of the changes on February 10, 2023, instead replacing the five-board members which were selected by Disney with a new board with five members appointed by the governor, along with removing parts of the district's authority, such as the power to potentially construct a nuclear power plant, airport, and stadium.
-The district's name would also be changed the day the bill was signed into law.
-This was approved by the Florida state legislature on February 9 and 10, 2023, and signed into law by Governor Ron DeSantis on February 27, 2023.
+In April 2022, the Florida Legislature passed a law to disestablish the RCID and other special districts formed before November 5, 1968, an act that some lawmakers said was retaliation for Disney's opposition to the Parental Rights in Education Act, dubbed the "Don't Say Gay" bill by its critics.
+The law would have taken effect in June 2023, but it was unclear what would happen to the $1 billion in bond liabilities held by the RCID.
+On February 9 and 10, 2023, the state legislature voted to revert most of the changes, replace the RCID board's five Disney-selected members with five members appointed by the Governor with confirmation by the Florida State Senate, and remove parts of the district's authority, such as the power to construct a nuclear power plant, airport, and stadium.
+The district's name was changed the day the bill was signed into law by Governor Ron DeSantis on February 27, 2023.
+On April 26, 2023, Disney filed a lawsuit against DeSantis.
+Federal Judge Allen Winsor ruled in favor of DeSantis on January 31, 2024, and Disney appealed to the 11th Circuit Court of Appeals.
+On March 27, 2024, Disney settled its state court lawsuits with CFTOD and, per the agreement, put the appeal of their federal lawsuit on hold while the company negotiates a new development agreement with CFTOD.
+The settlement came a day after DeSantis replaced two Disney critics on the CFTOD with two Disney supporters and two weeks after the Parental Rights in Education Act, as originally written, was substantially narrowed by a court settlement that both sides portrayed as a victory for their own cause.